FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 ![Student]({{ site.baseurl }}/images/studentclass2.png)
 7. Then create new class under Models and name it “StudentDbContext” and create the following property and method as you can see in the image below.
 ![StudentDbContext]({{ site.baseurl }}/images/context2.PNG)
 8. Find Web.Config and open it.
-Type the code in the image below after AppSettings tag.
+Type in the ConnectionStrings code as you can see in the image below.
 If you are using windows authentication exclude user id and password otherwise you need to specify those.
 ![ConnectionString]({{ site.baseurl }}/images/connectionString.PNG)
 9. Now we need to enable migrations.
 Find Package Manager Console in the bottom left of visual studio and click it.
 10. Type the following commands: